yazanabdulhafez/reading-notes/read2.md

 #### Common imports

-There are 166 packages containing 3279 classes and interfaces in Java 5.
+There are a lot of packages in Java.
 However, only a few packages are used.

 |import|usage                           |
 |------------------|--------------------|